Al-Zawraa SC

-Al-Zawra’a Sports Club (نادي الزوراء الرياضي) is an Iraqi sports club based in Utayfia, Karkh District (near Tigris River), Baghdad.
-Their football team compete in the Iraqi Premier League, the top-flight of Iraqi football.
-Al-Zawra’a are the most decorated club in Iraq having won 14 Premier League titles, 16 Iraq FA Cups and 5 Iraqi Super Cups, all national records.
-Al-Zawra’a also won the Iraqi Elite Cup a joint-record 3 times.
+Al-Zawraa Sports Club (نادي الزوراء الرياضي) is an Iraqi professional sports club based in Utayfia, Karkh District (near Tigris River), Baghdad.
+Their football team competes in the Iraq Stars League, the top-flight of Iraqi football.
+Al-Zawraa have won the most major honours of any club in Iraq, having won 14 league titles, 16 Iraq FA Cups and 5 Iraqi Super Cups—all record totals.

-Al-Zawra’a have won the domestic double a record eight times and became only the second Iraqi team to win the domestic quadruple in the 1999–2000 season.
-The club's most recent trophy came in 2021 with a 1–0 win over rivals Al-Quwa Al-Jawiya in the Super Cup.
-In 2022, Al-Zawra’a opened the new all-seater Al-Zawraa Stadium which replaced the club's old stadium at the same site.
+Al-Zawraa also won the Baghdad Championship a joint-record three times.
+Al-Zawraa have won the domestic double a record eight times and became only the second Iraqi team to win the domestic quadruple in the 1999–2000 season.
+In 2022, Al-Zawraa opened the new all-seater Al-Zawraa Stadium which replaced the club's old ground at the same site.

-Al-Zawra’a finished fourth at the 1996–97 Asian Club Championship and were also runners-up of the 1999–2000 Asian Cup Winners' Cup.
-Al-Zawra’a have competed in the AFC Champions League group stage three times and have reached the knockout rounds of the AFC Cup three times, as well as reaching the round of 16 at the Arab Club Champions Cup twice.
-The team's home colour is white, thus the nickname Al-Nawaris, which means The Gulls.
+Al-Zawraa finished fourth at the 1996–97 Asian Club Championship and were runners-up of the 1999–2000 Asian Cup Winners' Cup.
+Al-Zawraa have competed in the AFC Champions League Elite group stage three times and have reached the knockout rounds of the AFC Champions League Two three times.
+The team's home colour is white, thus they are nicknamed "Al-Nawaris" (lit.
+'The Gulls').